 1920s Outfits – Tweed for Fall

 The first 1920s outfit was inspired by my research of women wearing pants.
 Some young women decided to adopt menswear as their clothing style as a statement against the flapper movement.
-Sometimes called “New Women” they dressed casually in men’s knickers or wide leg pants, collared blouses, long neckties, 8 panel caps and men’s jackets.
-Plaid or tweed pants and jackets were especially common in fall or winter while solid color cotton knickers with tall socks were worn in summer.
-A pair of low heel oxfords were neither feminine or masculine and they completed the outfit.
+Sometimes called “New Women,” they dressed casually in men’s knickers or wide leg pants, collared blouses, long neckties, 8 panel caps, and men’s jackets.
+Plaid or tweed pants and jackets were especially common in fall or winter, while solid color cotton knickers with tall socks were worn in summer.
+A pair of low heel Oxfords were neither feminine or masculine, and they completed the outfit.

 Casual 1920s Outfit

 Here is another outfit I made using a 1920s style cardigan sweater over a blouse and pleated skirt.
-It is one I wear often (although usually with jeans, not skirts.)
-Striped varsity sweaters are in fashion now so this look is easy to attain.
-Paired with a cloche hat and two tone oxfords (saddle shoes would work too) the look is both vintage and modern casual.
+It is one I wear often (although usually with jeans, not skirts).
+Striped varsity sweaters are in fashion now, so this look is easy to attain.
+Paired with a cloche hat and two tone Oxfords (saddle shoes would work too), the look is both vintage and modern casual.

 1930s Pantsuit Outfit- Marlene Dietrich

 A reader wanted help finding a 1930s style Marlene Dietrich suit.
-That is no easy feat but I was up for the challenge.
+That is no easy feat, but I was up for the challenge.
 Marlene usually bought men’s suits and had them tailored to her body.
 Most women at the time who adopted menswear clothing did this as well.
 Women’s menswear was not a big enough fad for mainstream clothiers to produce them for the masses.

 For accuracy, purchasing a 1930s reproduction suit, sewing a suit, or buying a vintage men’s suit and tailoring them is the best option.
-For the rest of us on a budget, you can adapt a thrifted women’s suit to the look easily, that is IF you can find a suit to begin with.
-I found this grey check suit but it was the only option that didn’t look totally out of place/ the wrong decade in the several stores I shopped.
-I searched online too but most modern suits have skinny pants (not wide leg) and plain blazers that resemble ’60s fashions, not 1930s.
+For the rest of us on a budget, you can adapt a thrifted women’s suit to the look easily — that is, IF you can find a suit to begin with.
+I found this grey check suit, but it was the only option that didn’t look totally out of place/ the wrong decade in the several stores I shopped.
+I searched online, too, but most modern suits have skinny pants (not wide leg) and plain blazers that resemble ’60s fashions, not 1930s.
 Finding a menswear 1930s outfit was a lot harder than I expected.